Improve your creative writing competition chances

 Consider the brief

 Think about what the competition requirements are.
-If it’s for a love story, ask yourself if your entry really fulfills the brief.
+If it’s for a love story, ask yourself if your entry really fulfils the brief.
 If it’s a story for children, write for the target readership.
 If it’s an open competition, consider who is running it.
 If it’s a literary magazine, the chances of a straightforward genre story being the winner are minimal (although cross-genre work that plays with literary conventions may do well!).
 If it’s for a genre story, use your strongest storytelling skills to create the best story you can within that genre.
 If it’s for a sonnet or a ballad, make sure your poem really is a sonnet or a ballad.
 If it’s for a haiku, count the syllables!

 Think about your idea